SeersideStudios/CampusCallouts/README.md

 ## 🔓 Open Source Notice

-Campus Callouts is an open-source mod built for learning, creativity, and collaboration.
+Campus Callouts is an open-source mod.
+I've done this as I know all too well the lack of help out there (apart from a few special people).
+This is made for anyone to learn and use to help create their own callout pack!
+Good luck you aspiring devs 🥺
 You are **free to view, learn from, and reuse parts of this code** in your own projects **with credit**.

-If you use parts of this plugin or adapt its callouts or logic, please credit **Seerside Studios** and link back to this repository or the Nexus page.
+If you use parts of this plugin or adapt its callouts or logic, please credit **Seerside Studios**.
-This project was built from passion and shared with the community to help others grow and explore C# modding.

 ---